danjonweb/DataVis-Team88Project/DataCollection/README.md

 # DataVis-Team88Project: Data Collection
 This repo contains all data gather and cleaning scripts

+## Necessary Libraries
+In order to run all the scripts included in this repository, the following libraries need to be installed:
+* sqlite3
+* pandas
+* google.oauth2
+* pandas-gbq
+* scipy
+* numpy

 ## WeatherData

 This folder gathers the script necessary to acquire weather data for all cities included